Elevating Visual Perception in Multimodal LLMs with Visual Embedding Distillation: Embedding Visual Information into LLM

 \subsection{Predictive Embedding Optimization}

 At the core of our approach is indirectly optimizing the projector during the PT stage by minimizing an embedding loss for each target representation at specific layers.
 As shown in \cref{fig:sherlock_arch}, we feed the outputs from the $\mathbf{d}\in \mathbb{D}$, $\mathbf{s}\in \mathbb{S}$, and $\mathbf{g}\in \mathbb{G}$ layers of the LLM into the corresponding embedding predictor to obtain the predictions for computing an embedding loss ($\mathcal{L}_\text{emb}$), which is a weighted sum of Smooth-L1-Loss~\cite{fast-rcnn} and contrastive (InfoNCE) loss~\cite{oord2018representation}.
-We denote the sets of layers used to compute embedding losses against target features from $\mathbf{E}^\text{depth}$, $\mathbf{E}^\text{seg}$, and $\mathbf{E}^\text{gen}$ as $\mathbb{D}$, $\mathbb{S}$, and $\mathbb{G}$, respectively.
-The final embedding loss for each target is a sum of losses over all layers from the corresponding layer set.
-We compute the final loss during PT as the sum of the next-token-prediction objective and embedding losses.
+We denote the sets of layers for embedding distillation from $\mathbf{E}^\text{depth}$, $\mathbf{E}^\text{seg}$, and $\mathbf{E}^\text{gen}$ as $\mathbb{D}$, $\mathbb{S}$, and $\mathbb{G}$, respectively.
+The final embedding loss for each target feature is a sum of losses over all corresponding layers.
+We compute the final loss during PT as the sum of the NTP objective and embedding losses, as shown in \cref{eq:loss}.